 I analyzed almost every B550 motherboard from the 4 popular motherboard manufacturers: Asus, MSI, Gigabyte, and ASRock, and have listed out the top motherboards that provide the best price to performance ratio.
 Take your time to read the reviews one by one and do feel free to comment below if you have any queries.

 Out of around 10x Asus B550 motherboards, I believe that two are best for their respective prices.
-Asus does have some really good boards but upon carefully analyzing their features I found out that the Asus Prime B550-Plus is the best budget B550 board you can buy.
+Asus does have some excellent boards, but upon carefully analyzing their features I found out that the Asus Prime B550-Plus is the best budget B550 board you can buy.
 It costs around $150 and has 10 power phases that should support overclocking of a 6 core processor easily.
-It will be good to use something like Ryzen 5 3600 on it if you don’t want to go with the X570 chipset motherboard.
+It will be good to use something like Ryzen 5 3600 or 5600X on it if you don’t want to go with the X570 chipset motherboard.